-Winter is almost here, with the last leaves falling from the trees and the first whisper of frost creeping across car windshields.
-For the green-fingered, winter garden preparation is key to giving your outdoor space the best possible chance of thriving when spring eventually comes round.
+With the colder months approaching, it’s time to start preparing your garden for winter.
+With the last leaves falling from the trees and the first whisper of frost creeping across car windshields, winter garden preparation is key to giving your outdoor space the best possible chance of thriving when spring eventually comes round.
 After all, this time of year poses a number of threats to flora and fauna, from the risk of flooding and damaging winds to plant-killing frost.
-Here, we’ve set out five primary areas you should consider as you put your garden to bed for winter.
+We’ve covered six primary areas you should consider as you put your garden to bed for winter, with giving you guidance on regular maintenance.

 Garden tidy up